-A: Yes, siblings will be able to see each other during the week as each camp session will participate in almost all activities together.
-In addition, there will be various camp-wide activities each day so siblings in different camps can participate together.
+A: Yes, siblings will be able to see each other during the week.
+They will eat meals at the same time in the dining hall, and there will be camp-wide activities each day when siblings in different camps can participate together if they wish.